Eyewitness Identification

 Remedies

 In 1999, the U.S. Department of Justice issued recommendations on new eyewitness identification procedures.
 Law enforcement agencies are slowly starting to institute sequential double-blind photo spreads and line-ups.
 Eyewitnesses are shown photos or individuals one at a time by a police officer who does not know who the suspect is.
-This double-blind precaution insures that the officer does not inadvertently influence the witness’ choice and that the witness does not misinterpret an innocent act by the officer as a cue.
-In October 2003, the North Carolina Actual Innocence Commission released its recommendations for eyewitness identification in North Carolina, including recommendations for standardized procedures and witness instructions.
-Those recommendations became statutory law for the State of North Carolina in March 2008.
+This double-blind precaution ensures that the officer does not inadvertently influence the witness’ choice and that the witness does not misinterpret an innocent act by the officer as a cue.
+In October 2003, then Chief Justice I. Beverly Lake’s study Commission released its recommendations for eyewitness identification in North Carolina, including recommendations for standardized procedures and witness instructions.
+Those recommendations became statutory law for the State of North Carolina in March 2008 and were later updated to incorporate practices for show up identifications.
 You can read North Carolina’s Eyewitness Identification law here.